 Small pets and the Motion Detector settings

 The Ring Alarm motion detectors use Passive Infrared sensors (PIR) to scan whatever room they're placed in.
 These detectors use heat to detect motion in the room and when a warm body like a human or animal passes in the area it is monitoring (its field of view) the sensor detects the change.
 The PIRs used in Ring Alarm, however, are "pet-friendly."
 That means they have settings which are calibrated to ignore heat sources from animals that are approximately 30 pounds or less (at medium setting) and 50 pounds or less (at low setting).

 Ring Motion Detector sensitivity control can be found in the Device Profile menu in the Ring app or web portal.
 Even with these settings, your small or medium sized pet may still set off the alarm.
 It's therefore advisable to use your seven-day practice period to try and adjust the sensitivity slider on your Ring Alarm to a point where your animal no longer sets off the alarm.
-Note however that this control only adjusts general sensitivity, not pet immunity, and depending on your pet, you may find that there is no setting where it does not set off the alarm.
+Note however that this control only adjusts general sensitivity and depending on your pet, you may find that there is no setting where it does not set off the alarm.
 In that case, you may need to consider other options.

 Larger pets and Motion Detectors